Jonathas-Oliveira/SPA-AJAX/README.md

 # SPA-AJAX
-### Single page application in JS, built with Gulp
+### Single page application in JS, built with Gulp.

 #### libraries that was used:
 * gulp-htmlmin